Long Eddy, New York

 Long Eddy is a hamlet in Sullivan and Delaware counties, New York, United States.
 The community is located along New York State Route 97 and the Delaware River in the westernmost corner of the county, 10.4 mi southeast of Hancock.
-Long Eddy has a hotel/bar with outdoor barbecue, a historical society, fire station, public free river landing on the Delaware River as well as a post office with ZIP code 12760.
+Long Eddy has a hotel/bar with outdoor barbecue, a historical society, fire station, Catholic Church, public free river landing on the Delaware River as well as a post office with ZIP code 12760.